Decarbonisation at the Intersection of Climate and Market Forces

 There are also new developments for the fossil fuel sector.
 In this area, we have adjusted our guidelines on certain aspects aligned with the political frameworks established by the German federal government.
 In particular, this means:

-• New business relationships with companies that generate more than 20% of their revenue or electricity from coal, or are expanding their operations in the coal sector, will be limited to financing sustainable projects that have a direct ecological impact, in line with our ESG framework.
+- New business relationships with companies that generate more than 20% of their revenue or electricity from coal, or are expanding their operations in the coal sector, will be restricted to the financing of projects that, in accordance with our ESG framework, have a direct positive impact on the decarbonisation of the economy, the protection of biodiversity, or the promotion of social equity.

 Furthermore, we are developing a quantitative CO2 reduction interim target for our fossil fuel portfolio, which we aim to implement as a steering metric in the coming year.
 This will support us to consistently advance towards our goal of achieving net-zero CO2 emissions by 2050.